4Subsea/drio-python/docs/user_guide/advanced_config.rst

 -------
 The :py:class:`Client` class employs a disk cache to speed up repeating series downloads.
 Beside turning the cache on and off, several aspects of it can be configured during instantiation.
-The configuration are passed on as a
+The configuration is passed on as a
 dictionary:

 * ``format``: format used to store series on disk, either 'parquet' or 'csv'.
 Default is 'parquet'.